DaveMcEwan/mcdox/README.md

   - Low level lighting with LED on top and/or bottom, depending how the case looks.
   - All diodes (1N4148 compatible), LEDs, and resistors are 0603 (imperial).
-- pcb/ctrl - TODO Breakout PCB for connecting controller to switch grids.
+- release - Stuff that's actually been manufactured.